selwynmoses1/contentstack-website-replica/CONTENTSTACK_INTEGRATION.md

 - Error handling is built into all data fetching functions
 - Loading states are shown while fetching data
 - The integration is non-breaking - your app will work even without Contentstack configured
+- Live Preview is optional - app works without it, but provides real-time updates when enabled